 Here are some tips and tricks to reduce your car’s depreciation rate:

-- Repair damaged bodywork – Whether you leave it to the pros or have a go at fixing the damage yourself with Simoniz’s range of paint and maintenance products, ironing out any damage will ensure you get the most for your car.
+- Repair damaged bodywork – Whether you leave it to the pros or have a go at fixing the damage yourself, ironing out any damage will ensure you get the most for your car.

 - Keep the interior clean and tidy – Sticky fingers, dirty shoes and food dropped on the upholstery can cause stains and smells.
 Always carry interior wipes, rubbish bags and a suitable interior-cleaning product to preserve the inside of your car and to keep it looking and smelling fresh.